daugaard/awesome-parenting/README.md

 ## Books for Parents

 - *How to Talk So Kids Will Listen & Listen So Kids Will Talk* - Adele Faber & Elaine Mazlish
-- *Parenting with Love and Logic* - Charles Fay & Foster Cline
 - *The Whole-Brain Child* - Daniel J. Siegel & Tina Payne Bryson

 ## Other Awesome Lists